SmashedFrenzy16/SmashedFrenzy16/README.md

 <!--![SmashedFrenzy16's GiHub languages](https://github-readme-stats.vercel.app/api/top-langs/?username=SmashedFrenzy16&text_color=586069&layout=compact&hide_border=true&title_color=0366d6&count_private=true&include_all_commits=true&theme=tokyonight&show_icons=true)-->
 ### Latest News from SmashedFrenzy16 and NetFruit Technologies

-Special News: Thank you all for getting me to 20 subscribers on YouTube!
+Special News: Thank you all for helping me get to 20 subscribers on YouTube!
 It took a long time, but hopefully we can get to 1000 soon!
 So please help by subscribing!

 What's New: InvenMania is in developement and Blender addons developement has started!